 Amazon Drive is a much simpler & less popular alternative to Google Drive.
 Although launched a year earlier, this solution lacks advanced Google Drive functionality like editing and reproducing text and media files.

 Designed for individual use, Amazon Drive gives you 5 GB for free.
 Then, the price grows to $11.99 per year (or $1.99 per month) for 100 GB.
-For the rest prices, see below:
+For the full breakdown of Amazon Drive pricing, see below:

-The same as with Google Drive, you can save up if buying an Amazon Prime subscription.
-With $12.99 per month, you win unlimited storage space for your images and 5 GB for video and other file formats.
+You can save up extra if you also buy Amazon Prime subscription.
+With $12.99 per month, you get unlimited storage space for your images and 5 GB for video and other file formats.
 (This is actually the reason why some say that Amazon Drive won’t work for anything else except for storing photos.)

 But if you’re looking for a more advanced solution, Google Cloud and Amazon S3 are the right alternatives for you.
 Both are server-based cloud storage and cloud computing solutions, which suit enterprise-level businesses.

 Besides, this enterprise-level storage has a higher load-bearing capacity.
-And so you can store terabytes of data, benefiting also from server backups and hosting.
+And so you can store terabytes of data, while also benefitting from server backups and hosting.

 Google Cloud Pricing

 Google Cloud is available as an enterprise-level storage option as a part of the Google Cloud Platform.
-To make it clear, the Google Cloud Platform is a suite of cloud computing services provided by Google.
+Google Cloud Platform is a suite of cloud computing services provided by Google.

 For most businesses, buying a Google Drive / Google One subscription plus Google Workspace should work perfectly if they’re looking for a storage solution.
-Consider Google Cloud as your option only if you also need backups, app integration, etc., etc.
+Consider Google Cloud if you also need backups, app integration, etc., etc.

-Like any other enterprise solutions, Google Cloud works based on a pay-as-you-go model and doesn’t have fixed pricing.
-Be aware that Google Cloud (the same as Amazon S3, by the way) charges you not only for the space you use.
-The number of operations & outgoing traffic also matter so be attentive here.
+Like many enterprise-tier solutions, Google Cloud has a pay-as-you-go model, without fixed pricing.
+Be aware that Google Cloud charges you not only for the space you use but also for the number of operations & outgoing traffic.

 |Frequently accessed or “hot” data and/or the data stored for short periods||Instant access to huge loads of data, optimized performance for the data located in one of associated regions.|